 Having enough light coming into your home can save you a lot of money in the long run.
 During the home inspection, the security of the windows will be checked, and that is important.
 But, there are other factors to consider.
 Most importantly, how much light do the windows actually let in?

 Light is critical, and there are many smart ways in which you can make the most out of natural light in your home to save money off your electricity bill.
-Many buyers only look at the interior of the house and forget to look at how much natural light is available.
+Many buyers only look at the house’s interior and forget to look at how much natural light is available.

 A top tip is to go back to the property and check out how much natural light floods in during different times of the day.
-Again, thinking about when it comes time to sell many buyers will be turned off by dark houses.
+Again, when it comes time to sell, many buyers will be turned off by dark houses.
 A bright home gives you an uplifting mood.
 A dark home can make you feel depressed.